 - Elizabeth Engelhardt, Senior Associate Dean for Fine Arts and Humanities in the College of Arts & Sciences and John Shelton Reed Distinguished Professor of Southern Studies at University of North Carolina at Chapel Hill

 - Richard Flores, Deputy to the President for Academic Priorities and Professor of Anthropology and Mexican American Studies at University of Texas Austin

-- Tyler King-Meadows, Dean of the College of Liberal Arts at University of Massachusetts Boston
+- Tyson King-Meadows, Dean of the College of Liberal Arts at University of Massachusetts Boston

 - Robin R. Means Coleman, Vice President and Associate Provost for Diversity and Inclusion, Chief Diversity Officer, and the Ida B. Wells and Ferdinand Barnett Professor in the Department of Communication Studies at Northwestern University

 - Kathryn Stockton, Distinguished Professor of English, former Associate Vice President for Equity and Diversity, and inaugural Dean of the School for Cultural & Social Transformation at the University of Utah

 - Henry Turner, Vice President for Academic Initiatives in the Office of the Executive Vice President for Academic Affairs and Professor of English at Rutgers University, New Brunswick